Coman907014/next-js-countries/README.md

 # Cypress

+data-test attributes denomination: element:component:unique-identifier "title:card:0".
+Title element, inside card component, which has index 0.
+(We presume it's an element mapping and that's the index)

 Cypress docs here

 # Needed Updates & Improvements

-Search for @TODO:
+Search for @TODO

 # TODO

-SEARCH & Filter
-1. Mobile Landing Page
+1. Mobile Landing Page - DONE
+  1.a.
+Search & Filter
+  1.b.
+Extract new Intl.NumberFormat into a number formatting service
-2. Mobile Details
+2. Mobile Details - DONE
+  2.a.
+Details Page Back Button - DONE
 3. Cypress Coverage
 4. Audit packages and remove high & mid severity vulnerabilities.
 Security++!
 5. Add translations library
 6. For better SEO we should replace country code to country name in URL
+7. Loaders are inexistent and calls might take a bit too long.
+Should be added.

 # Known BE Issues
-Slovakia has a very small image
 Czech Republic has no border countries